VeriHealth — True Health Discernment

 • Designed on the Socratic dialogue model whose mechanism is validated in peer-reviewed RCTs

-The SSI is designed as a model-agnostic interaction layer, deployable against any medical LLM via API, with or without VeriHealth’s video modules.
+The SSI is designed to work with any medical AI system, connecting to it via API, with or without VeriHealth’s video modules.

 Evidence Base